JeffFessler/LinearMapsAA.jl/README.md

 then the output will be an `Array` of dimension `(4,5,6,7,8)`.
 In other words, it works block-wise.
-(If you really want a new `LinearMapAO`, rather than an `Array`, then you must first wrap `X` in a `LinearMapAO`.
+(If you really want a new `LinearMapAO`, rather than an `Array`, then you must first wrap `X` in a `LinearMapAO`.)
-This is a deliberate departure from the non-`Matrix` like behavior in `LinearMaps` where `A*X` produces a new `LinearMap`.
+This behavior deliberately departs from the non-`Matrix` like behavior in `LinearMaps` where `A*X` produces a new `LinearMap`.

 In the spirit of such generality,